codenet/understanding-rust-vmm/vmm-reference-simple-handler.md

 pub fn process_tap(&mut self) -> result::Result<(), Error>
 ```

-While any of write_frame_to_guest or enable_notification from Rx queue is true, it sets rxbuf_current to value read by tap from Rx buffer (only if rxbuf_current is 0).
-Finally notifies driver_notify with index as `RXQ_INDEX` if Rx queue needs notification
+While any one of write_frame_to_guest or enable_notification from Rx queue is true, it sets rxbuf_current to the value read by tap from the Rx buffer (only if rxbuf_current is 0).
+Finally, if the Rx queue requires notification, notifies driver_notify with the index RXQ_INDEX

 4. `send_frame_from_chain:`
 ```rs